sangramrath/DP-050-Migrating-SQL-Workloads-to-Azure/README.md

 # DP-050-Migrating-SQL-Workloads-to-Azure

-During this course, the students will first explore the preparation steps that are required to help with a sucessful Data Modernization Project, and the tools that can help support them in the various stages of such a project.
+During this course, the students will first explore the preparation steps that are required to help with a successful Data Modernization Project, and the tools that can help support them in the various stages of such a project.
 They will then explore the different methods of migrating SQL workloads to a range of different SQL Services that run in Azure.

 The following is a summary of the lab objectives for each module: